MakeSchool-Tutorials/Makestagram-Swift-V3/P05-Implementing-Login-Flow/content.md

 ![New Storyboard](assets/new_storyboard.png)

-Make you name it `Login.storyboard` and that you're creating the `.storyboard` file in the Storyboard folder:
+Name it `Login.storyboard` and make sure that you're creating the `.storyboard` file in the _Storyboards_ folder:

 ![Naming Storyboard](assets/naming_storyboard.png)